Free Spoken English Self-Test

 A few common questions about the clarity test and what to do next.

-No. This page is designed first as a self-awareness tool.
-You can use it privately.
-If you want a professional breakdown of what is creating friction in your speech, that is what the Communication Performance Audit is for.
+No. This page is designed first as a self-awareness tool, so you can use it privately.
+If you want a professional breakdown of what is creating friction in your speech, that is exactly what the Communication Performance Audit is for.

 Not only.
 Ease of understanding matters, but so do naturalness, rhythm, listener effort, and perceived competence.
 Two speakers may both be understandable, while one still sounds much heavier, less fluid, or less credible.